-Although manufacturers are already benefitting from implementing the high torque retention knobs, many consider it a competitive edge.
-Others remain unaware that improper seating of tapered toolholders in the spindle is even a problem that has far reaching effects on machining.
+Although manufacturers are already benefitting from implementing the High Torque retention knobs, many consider it a competitive edge, and so they keep the information close to the vest, according to JM Performance Products.
+Others remain unaware-even dismissive-that improper seating of tapered tool holders in the spindle is even a problem that has far reaching effects on machining.

 "My entire career, we always looked at cost, not price," says DaRosa.
-"So when you get my attention with something that can increase productivity, my direction to procurement is to take a close look at it and not just based on price."
+"So when you get my attention with something that can increase productivity, my direction to procurement is to take a close look at it, and not just based on price."